 Bashir looked at the sunlight coming in through the window.
-The weather was magnificent, but he was forced to wait here, in the shade of the big boarders’ dining hall at Mimosa School.
+The weather was magnificent, but he was forced to wait here, in the shadow of the dining hall of Mimosa Boarding School.

 It was a peaceful place.
-From time to time a breath of wind would move the door with a muffled creak.
-A young girl was also waiting a little further off.
-Apart from the two of them, the building was empty.
-One by one, friends and students had all left with their families.
+From time to time a gust of wind would move the main door with a muffled creak.
+A young school monitor was also waiting a little further off.
+Apart from the two of them, the grounds were empty.
+One by one, friends and staff had all left with their families.

 Where are my parents? wondered Bashir.
 Have they forgotten me?

-“Are you alright?” asked the girl, coming up to him.
-“Are you waiting for your parents?”
+"Are you alright?" asked the monitor, coming up to him.
+"Are you waiting for your parents?"

 "Yes," he replied.
 "What about you?"

-The girl smiled sadly.
-“Oh, I have nobody to wait for any more.
-But you’ll see, I’m sure yours will be here soon!”
+She smiled sadly.
+"Oh, I have nobody to wait for any more.
+But you'll see, I'm sure your parents will be here soon!"